rubo77/Lalumo/dev/CONCEPT.md

 [ ] **Musical Storytelling:**
   Simple stories where rhythm changes represent different events (fast for chasing, slow for sleeping).
 Children control the story pace by tapping the appropriate rhythm.

-### 4. Feeling Chords

-Simple triads are translated into colors, moods, or figures.
-Children can guess, draw, or match them.

-#### in details:

-[ ] **Chord Color Matching:**
-  Major chords are represented by bright colors, minor chords by cooler or darker colors.
-Children listen to a chord and select which color best matches what they hear, developing emotional understanding of harmony.

-[ ] **Mood Landscapes:**
-  Different chord progressions create changing landscapes in a visual scene (sunny fields for major chords, misty forests for minor ones).
-Children explore how harmony affects mood and atmosphere.

-[ ] **Chord Building:**
-  Children stack blocks representing different notes to build their own chords.
-As they add each note, the sound plays, teaching how chords are constructed from individual tones.

-[ ] **Guess the Missing Note:**
-  A chord is played with one note missing.
-Children must identify which note completes the chord by selecting from options, developing their ear for harmony.

-[ ] **Chord Story Characters:**
-  Different chord types are represented by distinct characters with matching personalities (e.g., happy character for major, mysterious character for diminished).
-Children match characters to the chords they hear.

-[ ] **Harmony Gardens:**
-  Children plant and grow virtual flowers by selecting chord sequences.
-Different chord combinations create different garden patterns, visualizing how harmonies work together in music.

 ### 5. Free Sound Play